department-of-veterans-affairs/va.gov-team/teams/vsp/teams/pst-forms-library/research/review-page/conversation_guide.md

 *This is another variation to the page you just viewed.
 Please take a couple of minutes to look at this page.*

 - Please talk to me about how easy it is to review the information in this page (feedback about accordion design)?
-- Thinking about the question I asked you in the previous design - What do you think is more importanat for you to look and recoginize?
+- Thinking about the question I asked you in the previous design - What do you think is more important for you to look and recoginize?
 Title (Name, DOB)or the value assocaited with it?
     - What do you think about the emphasis on the title (Name, DOB etc)?
 - Imagine, you notice an error on this page and you want to fix the mistake
     - Where would you click to fix the mistake?